Q. Did Sir Alexander Fleming save Churchill’s life?

 Q. Where are the residences of Churchill in England?

-A. Official residences (#) such as Admiralty House and Downing Street are are listed only for the periods the Churchills actually resided there.
-Asterisked (*) London addresses carry the blue historical plaque.
-(It is not clear whether the Churchills fully vacated Hyde Park Gate during the 1951-55 Premiership.)
+A. You can find the complete list in an article that was printed in Finest Hour 138 here.
+Official residences such as Admiralty House and Downing Street are are listed only for the periods the Churchills actually resided there.
+Several addresses carry the blue historical plaque.
+Also, see our Residences section for more on this topic.

 Q. Graham Taylor writes: “I should probably know the answer to this one, but what did Churchill find so fascinating about Napoleon?
 He didn’t relegate him to the ‘power-mad dictator’ heap, so there must be something he found attractive.’

 A. Surely it was his reverence for France, and for great war leaders (he wrote cogently about Caesar and Marlborough) that led Churchill to Napoleon, not to mention that the Corsican made quite an impressive comeback — like WSC.
 Remember that as early as Harrow, he forecast to a schoolmate that he would lead the defense of London against a deadly foe.
 He also intended to write a Napoleon biography, but never found the time.
 From the editor’s next book, The Churchill Lexicon:”I certainly deprecate any comparison between Herr Hitler and Napoleon; I do not wish to insult the dead.”-Commons, December 1940